Why and How to Buy Foreign Stocks – Vital Info for US Heavy Investors

 So, if you are interested in buying foreign stocks, but do not know much about it, the next important question is: How to buy foreign stocks?

 Foreign stock investing remains a big mystery to a large number of American investors.
-As expressed by Mohamed El-Erian, however, investors really to be exposing a large part of their portfolio to foreign markets.
+As expressed by Mohamed El-Erian, however, investors really need to be exposing a large part of their portfolio to foreign markets.
 Here are the three easiest ways to do this:

 Unlike for US managers, it is no big deal for global managers to outperform the markets.
 Good fund managers abroad succeed due to their ability to avoid dud markets.
 A high performing global mutual fund manager is sure to be worth the management fees.